wp-plugins/customericare-livechat/readme.txt

 Yes!
 A time-limited promotion is available for Wordpress users.
 You can unlock all CustomerICare Free Live Chat features for $29 and get a lifetime licence!

+= What kind of reporting is available? =

+Total chats, Availability, Performance, Queue, Invitations, all possible to filter by Operators and Departments.
+Free live chat reports allow you to always be sure your staff is doing their best to help customers.

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.